Prevent Policy Statement

 - Computing and ICT policy

-Our school’s Policy also draws upon the guidance contained in the “London Child Protection Procedures” and DfE Guidance “Keeping Children Safe in Education, 2016”; and specifically DCSF Resources “LearningTogether to be Safe”, “Prevent: Resources Guide”, “Tackling Extremism in the UK”, DfE’s“Teaching Approaches that help Build Resilience to Extremism among Young People”.
-This policy has been adopted at Oakdale Junior School and so creates consistency in approach between the two schools.
+Our school’s Policy also draws upon the guidance contained in the “London Child Protection Procedures” and DfE Guidance “Keeping Children Safe in Education, 2018”; and specifically DCSF Resources “LearningTogether to be Safe”, “Prevent: Resources Guide”, “Tackling Extremism in the UK”, DfE’s“Teaching Approaches that help Build Resilience to Extremism among Young People”.

 Procedures for referrals: